Skip to Main Content

 Name Change Approved for HTDC

-By admin_htdc July 11, 2017
+July 11, 2017

-State Agency Facilitating Growth of Local Innovation Economy Now Called the Hawaii Technology Development Corporation
+State Agency Facilitating Growth of Local Innovation Economy Now Called the Hawaiʻi Technology Development Corporation

 The name change became official with Gov. David Ige’s signing of Senate Bill 902, enacted as Act 69.
-The well-known acronym of the company, HTDC, will continued to be used with the shift from ‘High’ to ‘Hawaii’ better reflecting the state agency and its mission as a whole.
+The well-known acronym of the company, HTDC, will continued to be used with the shift from ‘High’ to ‘Hawaiʻi’ better reflecting the state agency and its mission as a whole.

 Robbie Melton, executive director and CEO of HTDC, explains that the change is reflective of the current tech economy and scope of HTDC’s mission.
-“We were ahead of our time when we were established more than 30 years ago and we continue to lead the way in supporting the tech sector, building infrastructure, and helping Hawaii companies create 80,000 new tech jobs right here in our islands.”
+“We were ahead of our time when we were established more than 30 years ago and we continue to lead the way in supporting the tech sector, building infrastructure, and helping Hawaiʻi companies create 80,000 new tech jobs right here in our islands.”

-Coinciding with the name change, the Hawaii Technology Development Corporation has also launched a redesigned website: www.htdc.org that showcases the programs, funding and services available to local entrepreneurs, tech and innovative businesses, and manufacturers.
+Coinciding with the name change, the Hawaiʻi Technology Development Corporation has also launched a redesigned website: www.htdc.org that showcases the programs, funding and services available to local entrepreneurs, tech and innovative businesses, and manufacturers.

 HTDC’s programs are focused on building the next generation technology, innovation and manufacturing industries.
 HTDC offers startups a variety of opportunities to ramp-up quickly through its facilities, funding and mentoring.
 Their programs help companies at all stages, overcome challenges and equip companies to create sustainable and globally competitive businesses, which include: